 \subsubsection{Fuzzy AHP}

-Fuzzy Analytic Hierarchy Process (Fuzzy AHP), as introduced by \cite{21} is an extension of the classic AHP that incorporates the fuzziness (probabilistic alterations/error) associated with human judgment.
+Fuzzy Analytic Hierarchy Process (Fuzzy AHP), as introduced by Saaty \cite{21} is an extension of the classic AHP that performs a sensitivity analysis on the AHP results by incorporating the fuzziness (probabilistic alterations/error) associated with human judgment.
 By using fuzzy numbers in the rankings, Fuzzy AHP accommodates these uncertainties and thus provides more reliable results.